-7 Discussion
+7. Discussion

-The result that the implicit horizon plays an important role in glide is in good correspondence with literature as mentioned in §2.
-The finding that τ{θ} also seems to play a (subordinate) role is interesting, however it should be investigated whether the changes of this cue are big enough to be perceived from such distance.
+The result that the implicit horizon plays an important role in glide is supported by literature as mentioned in §2.
+The finding that $\tau{\theta}$ also seems to play a (secondary) role is interesting, however it should be investigated whether the changes of this cue are big enough to be perceived from such distance.